-If the injured employee or his supervisor judges that medical attention is needed, the employee should be directed to a reputable licensed physician.
-In the Clemson area, the employee should be directed to Redfern Health Center for treatment.
+If the injured employee or his supervisor judges that medical attention is needed, the supervisor or other designated person must call the University's first point of notification, CorVel, at 866-282-2674 and the employee will be directed to Redfern Health Center or another approved medical facility.

-The Risk Management Department shall insure to the best of its knowledge at the time a claim initially is reported that the injury comes under the provisions of the South Carolina Workers' Compensation Law.
-The Risk Management Department shall process all correspondence and shall communicate as necessary with all parties concerned regarding medical charges and compensation.
-The official files on an employee's work injury shall be maintained within the Risk Management Department.
+The Risk Management Department shall insure to the best of its knowledge at the time a claim is initially reported that the injury comes under the provisions of the South Carolina Workers' Compensation Law.
+The Office of Risk Management shall process all correspondence and shall communicate as necessary with all parties concerned regarding medical charges and compensation.
+The official files on an employee's work injury shall be maintained within the Office of Risk Management.